AdobeDocs/control-panel.en/help/sftp/using/key-management.md

 The "**...**" button allows you to delete an existing key, or to copy its associated fingerprint into your clipboard.

 ![](assets/key_options.png)

+If the key you created is used to establish a connection with a system that has never been connected to the selected SFTP server before, you will need to add a public IP of that system to the allow list before you are able to use this system with the SFTP server.
+See [this section](ip-range-allow-listing.md).

+## Editing SSH keys

+To edit public keys, select one or more items from the **[!UICONTROL Key management]** list, then click the **[!UICONTROL Update x public key(s)]** button.

+>[!NOTE]
+>
+>You can only edit the public key expiry duration and/or add a new comment.
+To modify the , delete the public key and create a new one corresponding to your needs.

+To delete on or more public keys from the list, select them, then click the **[!UICONTROL Delete public key]** button.